chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 ## Connect Chef Infra Servers to Chef Automate

-The _Chef Infra Server_ starts out with an empty list.
-Adding your Chef Infra Servers to Chef Automate populates the list.
+The _Chef Infra Server_ panel starts out with an empty list of servers.

-To add existing Chef Servers to the Infrastructure, select **Add Chef Serve**, which and the name, FQDN, and IP address of your Chef Infra Server in the form:
+To add existing Chef Infra Servers to the Chef Automate infrastructure, select **Add Chef Server** which will request the name, FQDN, and IP address of your Chef Infra Server:

 {{< figure src="/images/automate/add-chef-server-popup-menu.png" width="500" alt="Add Chef Server Form">}}

-Entering an invalid FQDN and IP Address results in an error:
+Chef Automate will warn you if you enter an invalid FQDN or IP address:

 {{< figure src="/images/automate/add-chef-server-popup-menu-with-error.png" width="500" alt="Add Chef Server Form">}}

-Once you're finished, select **Add Chef Server** and you'll see your server in the list of Chef Infra Servers
+Once you are finished, select **Add Chef Server** and you will see your server in the list of Chef Infra Servers.

 ## Connect a Chef Organization to a Chef Infra Server

-Selecting a server from the list of organizations in the Server.
+To see a list of existing [organizations]({{< relref "server_orgs" >}}) that are applied to a Chef Infra Server, select a Chef Infra Server from the **Chef Servers** list, then select the **Orgs** tab.
 Refer to the image below:

 {{< figure src="/images/automate/chef-server-organization.png" alt="Chef Infra Server Organization">}}

-The Organization in the Chef server listed are the ones which are already created in that specific server.
-To create a new Organization in the Server select [here](https://docs.chef.io/automate/infra_server/#set-up-the-chef-infra-server).
+To create a new organization, see the documentation on [setting up a Chef Infra Server]({{< relref "infra_server#set-up-the-chef-infra-server" >}}).

-To add the previously created organization to the Infrastructure, select **Add Chef Organization** button.
-Selecting on the button opens a popup menu as shown below:
+To add an existing organization, select **Add Chef Organization** which will open a popup menu as shown below:

 {{< figure src="/images/automate/add-chef-organization-popup-menu.png" width="500" alt="Add Chef Organization Form">}}

-Add the Name, Projects, Admin User, and Admin Key.
-Always use the exact details that were provided at the time of setting up _Knife_.
-Copy the contents of the `~/.chef/USER.pem` file and paste it into the _Admin Key_ field.
-Once done select **Add Chef Organization** to add the Chef Infra Server.
+Enter the _Name_, _Projects_, _Admin User_, and _Admin Key_ fields using the same values that were provided when the organization was configured using _Knife_.

-Select any Chef Organization to view the _Objects_.
+Copy the contents of the `~/.chef/USER.pem` file and paste it into the **Admin Key** field.
+Then select **Add Chef Organization** to add the organization to the Chef Infra Server.

-## Access Chef Infra Server Objects
+## Access Chef Infra Server components

-The Chef Infra Server Objects can be managed from the Chef Automate.
-In Automate Infra views, following objects can be managed:
+The following Chef Infra Server components for an organization can be managed using Chef Automate:

 - Cookbooks
 - Roles